 In the UK, most of our high street retail customers are planning for their phased reopening and thinking through how they can best serve their customers in a post-COVID-19 world both in the short and long term.
 Take social distancing measures for example.
 We've been thinking about how these measures will interrupt the business operations of brick and mortar establishments, and the ways in which rota managers will need to incorporate social distancing guidelines into their everyday operations for the foreseeable future.

 One thing is for sure; the new normal may be very different from what we're used to and this will bring change to the rota maker and create new employee scheduling challenges.
-With this in mind, we've compiled our top 5 ways that rota-makers will need to react, adjust and reinvent scheduling in their own businesses.
+With this in mind, we've compiled our top 5 ways that schedulers will need to react, adjust and reinvent retail rota management in their own businesses.

 As trade levels will be unpredictable (hopefully returning to normal at some point), you’ll need to be making quick changes, notifying your team easily and have a simple system to fill more shifts at short notice.
 We are wondering if the gig-economy worker-on-demand- businesses will see a real increase in usage by businesses requiring on-demand skilled team members at short notice and unable to be filled by a smaller core team!